mercurius-js/mercurius-typescript/packages/mercurius-codegen/README.md

    */
   codegenConfig?: CodegenPluginsConfig
   /**
-   * Add code in the beginning of the generated code */ preImportCode?: string
+   * Add code at the beginning of the generated code */ preImportCode?: string
   /**